Frequently Asked Questions

 The performance optimization architecture we implement will be designed to be self-evolving and self-maintaining.
 As such, it will last indefinitely.
-If you’ve purchased Complete WordPress Speed Optimization, you are entitled to free, on-going support for 1 calendar month past your date of purchase in the event that you change or update a plugin, for example, that seems to not work with the performance architecture we implement for your website.
+If you’ve purchased Complete WordPress Speed Optimization, you are entitled to free, post-project support for 1 calendar month past your date of purchase in the event that the project meets all conditions for free post-project support.

-If the changes one has made or wants to make to one’s website invalidates the structure of the optimization work we have already performed, one would need to repurchase an optimization package.
-If one were to change their theme, as one example; if one in any way alters the performance architecture we have implemented as another.
+If you make changes to your site that invalidate the structure of the optimization work we have performed you will need to repurchase an optimization package.
+If you were to change your theme or have development performed for your site after we complete our work, as two examples; if you in any way alter the performance architecture we have implemented as another.

 If you make a valid support request you will be asked for a comprehensive description of any and all changes that have been made to your website since your project was completed.
 If you are unable or unwilling to provide this, it is highly unlikely that we will be able to provide diagnostic support, at least not for free.